Mulchman/DestinyRaidStatus/README.md

  * Open a command prompt in the `dist` subdirectory and run `http-server --push-state -S`

 Chrome extension
 * This gets 'built' when `npm run build-dev` is run.
-Point Chrome (`Load Unpacked`) at the `dist` directory.
+Point Chrome (`Load Unpacked`) at the `dist/chrome-extension` directory.
 The Chrome extension offers a context menu that can facilitate in getting names to [Destiny Raid Status](https://destinyraidstatus.com) quicker and without the need to copy/paste.
 The Chrome extension also adds a DRS icon next to player names on destinylfg.net to make looking up players quicker and without the need for copy/paste or selecting text.

 Get your own API key: